 Lately I have had a Korg concert EC150 for service.
 This piano had one major issue, it was silent.
 Not even the slightest hum from the speakers nor on the headphones while the panel seemed to work just fine.
-So my first guess was it's either the power amp section or the corresponding power supply.
+So my first guess was this problem relates either to the power amp section or the corresponding power supply.

 Sadly, there is no service manual nor schematics available on the internet for this digital piano so I thought it's a good idea to sum up what I came across.
 There is a good chance by the way that like with other digital piano series some of the information shared here may apply to all pianos of the EC series like EC100, EC120, EC300, EC310, EC320, EC350.